CD930/suckless/README.md

 `cd suckless`
-there are 3 folders, depending on what you want to install `cd` into it now you can check and modify the config.h file or just `sudo make install`
+there are 3 folders, depending on what you want to install `cd` into it now you can check and modify the config.h file or just `sudo make clean install`

 by the way, you will need the package "font-awesome5" if you want to have icons in the top bar